Daily Events - 1960

 April 4

-Jimmie Rodgers begins two weeks at the Cave Supper Club in Vancouver, British Columbia.
+Jimmie Rodgers begins a two-week run at the Cave Supper Club in Vancouver, British Columbia.

 Early April

-Bill Haley and His Comets are on a four week tour of Mexico.
+Bill Haley and His Comets are on a four-week tour of Mexico.
+While there, Haley is reportedly filming a movie for the Mexican Market.

 April 8

-Lenny Welch begins two days at the Safari Club in Long Island, New York.
-Brook Benton opens at the Regal in Chicago.
+Lenny Welch begins a two-week stand at the Safari Club on Long Island, New York.

 April 9